6 min read

 E-COMMERCE SPENDING IS ON THE RISE

-E-commerce spending was already climbing in popularity, with Statista reporting that in 2019 alone, there were an estimated 1.92 billion people purchasing goods or services online, and e-retail sales surpassed $3.5 trillion worldwide.
-Skip ahead to 2020 and the impact of COVID-19 on online shopping, and you find that consumers spent $861.12 billion online with U.S. merchants — up 44% year over year, according to Digital Commerce 360.
+E-commerce spending was already climbing in popularity, with Statista reporting that in 2019 alone, there were an estimated 1.92 billion people purchasing goods or services online.
+In 2020, the impact of the pandemic on online shopping caused consumers to spend $861.12 billion online with U.S. merchants — up 44% year over year, according to Digital Commerce 360.

 Moving forward, it’s becoming more and more important that businesses not only adapt to advertising and communicating on multiple channels, but they do so in a manner that resonates with consumers.
 This is when multichannel efforts start to get kicked to the curb for being outdated, and here’s why that is: